avsek94/My_Python_Tools/README.md

-# The main porpose of this repo is to keep all the awesome and wonderful python tools i build for later use.
+# The main purpose of this repo is to keep all the awesome and wonderful python tools i build for later use.
 ============================================================================

 ### List Go Below